-"It's gratifying to see Maryland recognizing that the state's economic future depends on early investment in its youngest citizens," said NIEER Director Steve Barnett.
-"Ensuring that every child has access to highquality preschool can help to pave the way for their success in school, on the job, and in Maryland communities," he said.
+"Vermont's economic future depends on early investment in our kids," said NIEER Director Steve Barnett.
+"Ensuring that every child has access to high-quality preschool can help pave the way for their success in school, on the job, and in Vermont communities.
+Vermont needs to do more if its kids, their families and their communities are to thrive."

-The State of Preschool report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
-For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner policies, which reveal Maryland does require salary parity for pre-K teachers, but only for publicly funded pre-K programs; and the state sponsors professional development in working with DLLs.
+The State of Preschool Report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
+For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner (DLL) policies, which reveal DLL policies are determined at the local level and Vermont does not require salary parity between pre-K and K-3 teachers, even though pre-K teachers are required to have a Bachelor's degree.

-The report finds that for the nation as a whole, total state spending on pre-K programs increased by 10 percent, or \$553 million, since the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
-The number of children served by state-funded pre-K served increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by statefunded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.
+The report finds that total state spending on pre-K programs increased by 10 percent, or \$553 million, since the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
+The number of children served by state-funded pre-K served increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by state-funded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.